EmiBernal/EmiBernal/README.md

-<h3 align="left">Por supuesto, aquí tienes una versión extendida:<br><br>Hi 👋!
+<h3 align="center">Hi 👋!
 My name is Emiliano Bernal, and I'm a dedicated Computer Science student at the National University of Río Cuarto in Argentina.
 With a strong passion for technology and innovation, I am committed to expanding my knowledge and skills in various areas of computer science.</h3>

 ###